AlextheYounga/vix-vol-calculator/README.md

 #Gamestop
 python run.py vix GME
 #VIX: 8998.274
-# As of this writing, this is about a week and a half out from the historic Gamestop short squeeze.
+# As of this writing, we're about two weeks out from the historic Gamestop short squeeze.

 ```

-Technical Details:
+<h3>Technical Details:</h3>

 Must have a TD Ameritrade api key.
 They are free and easy to acquire.
 https://developer.tdameritrade.com/option-chains/apis/get/marketdata/chains